OgmentO

 The COVID-19 pandemic acted as a catalyst for the rapid adoption of online shopping in India.
 With lockdowns and restrictions in place, consumers turned to digital channels for their shopping needs.
 D2C brands, already well-positioned in the online space, experienced a surge in demand.
 The pandemic not only accelerated the growth of existing D2C players but also prompted traditional brands to pivot towards direct-to-consumer strategies.

-Recognising the importance of a holistic approach, D2C brands in the post-pandemic era started embracing omnichannel strategies.
+Recognizing the importance of a holistic approach, the post-pandemic D2C market witnessed the rapid adoption of omni-channel strategies.
 While maintaining a strong online presence, many brands began exploring partnerships with traditional retailers, pop-up stores, and other offline channels.
 This integration allowed D2C brands to cater to a broader audience while retaining the benefits of a direct connection with consumers.

 3. Sustainability and Ethical Practices